John H. Couch: Biography

 Later in 1848 he was convinced by a shipping firm in New York City to take command of another vessel, the Madonna, on a voyage to the Pacific Ocean.
 Captain Flanders, who had been for years master of vessels for the Cushing shipping company, agreed to serve as chief mate, and to assume command of the vessel so that Couch could remain in the Oregon Territory to discharge the cargo.
 The Madonna sailed from New York Harbor on January 12, 1849, and arrived in Portland the following August.
 His passengers included United States Senator Benjamin Stark.
 Following his instructions, Couch stayed in Oregon City while Flanders took the vessel on short trips between Portland and San Francisco.
 In 1850 Flanders and Couch began a trading and wharf business together.
 The Oregon Treaty of 1846 (in which the U.S. acquired the Oregon Country below the 49th parallel north) and the subsequent passage of the Donation Land Claim Act of 1850 allowed Couch to perfect the land claim in Portland he had filed on his previous voyage to Oregon.
 From 1850 onward, he was a resident of Portland and became one of its most well-known and well-respected citizens.
 Couch served on the Portland Public Schools board from 1856 to 1858.
 His residence was near present-day Union Station.
-John Couch died on January 19, 1870, in Portland and was buried at River View Cemetery in that city.
+John Couch died on January 19, 1870, in Portland.